 The roadway network in the southeastern part of the county will be significantly expanded with the planned SR 239 project, which will provide a direct connection between SR 4 and the I-580/I-205 corridor in Alameda and San Joaquin Counties.
 Although SR 239 has been a legislatively designated route since 1959, development of the facility didn't begin gaining momentum until 2005, with the County receiving several federal earmarks.
 As of Fall 2023 the project is in design and environmental review.
 SR 239 is a large, multiphase project that is anticipated to take some time to build out.
 The Vasco Road - Byron Highway Connector, which among other things would enhance access to Byron Airport, is being planned as the first phase.
 The County plans for roadway improvements and maintenance through the Capital Road Improvement and Preservation Program (CRIPP), which is updated every two years to identify the status, estimated cost, funding source, and schedule for roadway projects anticipated over the next seven years.
 Similar to the Zoning Code, the CRIPP must be consistent with the General Plan.
 California Government Code Section 65401 requires portions of capital improvement plans and programs such as the CRIPP to be reviewed annually for General Plan consistency.
 This review is conducted by the County's Transportation, Water, and Infrastructure Committee, a subcommittee of the Board of Supervisors.

-A roadway network that accommodates multimodal travel options for all county residents, businesses, and visitors, regardless of age, ability, race, culture, or economic status.
+Goal TR-4 A roadway network that accommodates multimodal travel options for all county residents, businesses, and visitors, regardless of age, ability, race, culture, or economic status.
+Policies

+TR-P1.1

-Plan, design, and maintain improvement projects involving County roadways in accordance with the County's adopted Complete Streets Policy, other applicable policies (e.g., Vision Zero and other safety initiatives), planning documents such as the County ATP and CCTA Countywide Bicycle and Pedestrian Plan, and best practices (e.g., Caltrans, American Association of State and Highway Transportation Officials, and National Association of City Transportation Officials guidance).\
+Plan, design, and maintain improvement projects involving County roadways in accordance with the County's adopted Complete Streets Policy, other applicable policies (e.g., Vision Zero and other safety initiatives), planning documents such as the County ATP and CCTA Countywide Bicycle and Pedestrian Plan, and best practices (e.g., Caltrans, American Association of State and Highway Transportation Officials, and National Association of City Transportation Officials auidance).

+TR-P1.2

-Require transportation infrastructure serving new development to be designed using best practices, contemplating existing and planned land uses, roadways, bicycle and pedestrian facilities, transit facilities, and connections to adjoining areas.\
+Require transportation infrastructure serving new development to be designed using best practices, contemplating existing and planned land uses, roadways, bicycle and pedestrian facilities, transit facilities, and connections to adjoining areas.
+TR-P1.3

-Create connections between neighborhoods in unincorporated areas and adjacent jurisdictions to improve multimodal access to local destinations, such as schools, parks, shopping, health services, and workplaces.
+Create connections between unincorporated communities and neighborhoods and adjacent jurisdictions to improve multimodal access to local destinations, such as schools, parks, shopping, health services, and workplaces.
+TR-P1.4